ibm-cloud-docs/vpc/console-tutorial.md

 1. To define the inbound and outbound traffic that's allowed for the instance, configure its security group.
 1. If you want your instance to be reachable from the internet, reserve and associate a floating IP address.

-After entering data on the provisioning pages, click the **Get sample API call** button to view the sequence of API requests that correspond to your settings.
+After you enter data on the provisioning pages, you can click the **Get sample API call** button to view the sequence of API requests that correspond to your settings.
 This is a good way to learn about the API and understand actions and their dependencies.
 {: tip}

 ## Before you begin